micahasmith/micahasmith.github.io/_posts/2014-09-02-clojure-a-day-functions.md

 ### Intro

 Since clojure is a [lisp](http://www.cs.kau.se/cs/education/courses/dvgc01/lectures/Lisp2.pdf), when you're calling a function it always takes the form of `(function-name arg1 arg2 ...)`.
 Everything is contained within the parenthesis.
-Anything

 To make a comment in code, you begin it with two semicolons `;;`.